kbindesh/jenkins-masterclass/Module-XX_Assignments/Project-02/Readme.md

 ## Step-03: Add Maven server as an Agent on Jenkins Master node

-### Step-3.1: Create a new user on Maven build server (slave machine) for Jenkins communication
+### Step-3.1: Create a New user on Maven build server (slave) for Jenkins communication

 - Connect to your Maven server (ec2 instance) over SSH.